 Therapeutic and Rehabilitation Professions

-An individual interested in helping others overcome physical ailments or disabilities may want to consider a career in the therapeutic and rehabilitation professions.
-There are various occupations available for individuals who have the medical training and the compassion to help others.
-Read on to learn more about the rehabilitation and therapeutic professions.
+There are various therapy-focused occupations available for individuals who have the medical training and compassion to help others.
+Read on to learn more about rehabilitation and therapeutic professions.

 Inside Therapeutic and Rehabilitation Professions

 Individuals interested in helping others overcome physical ailments or disabilities may want to consider one of the therapeutic and rehabilitation professions, which include working as a physical therapist or in occupational therapy.
 Formal education and hands-on training are needed, with degree and certificate programs available at various universities and colleges.
 Certification is also available, and a state license is typically needed to work in the therapeutic and rehabilitative field.

 Working as an occupational or physical therapist involves helping patients recover from a physical injury or disability by regaining or obtaining the proper use of their motor functions.
 Occupational therapy focuses on restoring abilities associated with daily and work-related tasks.
 Physical therapy is focused on restoring correct movement and function to an afflicted joint or body part.

 If this field sounds interesting to you, Education-Portal.com has the information and resources to help you make a decision regarding your future.

 Completion of a master's or doctoral degree is typically mandatory to obtain licensure and practice as either an occupational or physical therapist.
 A physical therapist aide can be trained on the job or through a college program, but an occupational therapist aide is required to attend a properly accredited postsecondary program, which commonly results in an associate degree.

 There are a range of degree options for those interested in therapeutic and rehabilitation careers.
 The links below highlight some of the programs that are available.